robertmuth/Cwerg/FrontEndDocs/tutorial.md

 ```

 Enums are C-like in that they are essentially named integer constants.
-Unlike C, enums members are always used "fully qualified" using a single colon.
+Unlike C, enums members are always used "fully qualified" using a **single** colon.

 ### Type shortcuts and wrapped types

-Abbreviations for length types can be declared like so:
+Abbreviations for lengthy types can be declared like so:

 ```
 type t1 = funtype(x u8, y u8) u1